Market Insights

 Marine Bunker Fuel Regulatory Environment

-In 2008, the International Maritime Organisation (IMO) re-set the maximum allowed content of sulfur in bunker fuel, from 3.5% by weight, to 0.5%.
+In 2008, the International Maritime Organisation (IMO) re-set the maximum allowed content of sulfur in bunker fuel from 3.5% by weight to 0.5%.
 This new limit came into force on 1 January 2020.

 ECA zones superseded Sulfur Emission Control Areas or SECA zones.
-There are ECA zones in North America, the Baltic Sea and North Sea and English Channel, Puerto Rico and the US Virgin Islands; in mainland China, the Pearl River delta; the Yangtze River; and Bohai; and in South Korea.
+There are ECA zones in North America, the Baltic Sea and the North Sea and the English Channel, Puerto Rico and the US Virgin Islands; in mainland China, the Pearl River delta; the Yangtze River; and in Bohai; and South Korea.
 Additionally, there are many countries where specific sulphur caps at the anchorage, in-berth, coastal or inland waters apply based on their domestic law.

 Growth prospects